Panthays: Muslims in Yunnan

 It is at least certain that Muslims of Central Asian origin played a major role in the Yuan conquest and rule of Southwest China.
 As a result, a distinct Muslim community was established in Yunnan by the late 13th century.
 One important soldier-administrator was Sayyid Ajjal Shams al-Din Omar, a Turkic court official and general who became Yuan Governor of Yunnan from 1274–79.
-His son Nasir al-Din, was in charge Yunnan's road systems and commanded the first Mongol invasion of Burma in 1277.
+His son Nasir al-Din, was in charge of Yunnan's road systems and commanded the first Mongol invasion of Burma in 1277.
 Shams al-Din is represented as a wise and benevolent ruler, who successfully "pacified and comforted" the people of Yunnan, and who is credited with building temples of Confucius as well as mosques and schools.
 During his rule, a significant number of Muslim soldiers of Central Asian origin were transferred to Yunnan, which was still largely unpopulated by Han Chinese settlers.
 The descendants of these Muslim garrison troops are the nucleus of present-day Chinese Muslim populations both in Yunnan and Burma.

 Within Yunnan, the Hui Muslim population flourished throughout the Yuan and Ming periods.
 In the early Yuan dynasty, Marco Polo noted the presence of "Saracens" amongst the population during his visit.
 The Persian historian Rashid-al-Din Hamadani similarly recorded in the Jami' al-tawarikh that "the great city of Yachi" in Yunnan was exclusively inhabited by Muslims.
 Rashid al-Din may have been referring to the region around Dali, which was the earliest centre of Hui settlement in Yunnan.